danielemegna/gazzettabot/README.md

 - [x] prioritize Ed.Lombardia before others
 - [x] use `completa` just as another prioritization filter (remove it from query)
 - [x] optimize update sh script
+- [ ] prioritize lombardia ed locale on only no complete files
 - [ ] sh script to clean download old folder
 - [ ] month to italian string
 - [ ] add year to search string